BirdiePeep/CppCSharpBridge/INTERFACE_FILES.md

 # Continued Reading

-You can read more details about each type by reading the INTERFACE-"TYPE".md file I would recommend starting with the TYPE type, as all other types are extentsion of this and inherit the same options.
+You can read more details about each type by reading its own INTERFACE-"TYPE".md file

+I would recommend starting with the TYPE type, as all other types are extentsion of this and inherit the same options.